 • additional documents that could support your complaint

-Individuals who experience workplace sexual harassment may be reluctant to make a complaint because they fear retaliation.
-Any type of retaliation is against the Code.
+People who experience workplace sexual harassment may be reluctant to make a complaint because they fear retaliation.
+Any type of retaliation is against the law.

 In some cases, the intake consultant may see an opportunity to resolve the issue quickly through facilitating communication between the parties.
 The intake consultant’s role throughout this process is to remain neutral and unbiased.
 The process can also serve to help educate employers and workers about human rights violations and their consequences.